Leon Johnson (cricketer): International career

 Before representing the West Indies at senior level, Johnson was part of the West Indies under-19 team and played in seven youth One Day Internationals. he scored 30 runs at an average of 30.00 with a high score of 29* and took nine wickets at 27.44 with his slow bowling with best bowling figures of 3/24.
 Johnson captained the under-19 side at the 2006 under-19 World Cup; amongst his performances was an innings of 83 against South Africa to help his team secure a place in the next round of the competition.

 Consistent performances in the Carib Beer Series led to Johnson's selection for the tri-series involving Bermuda and Canada.
 He made his international debut – along with Brendan Nash and Kemar Roach – in a One Day International match against Bermuda.
 Johnson scored 27 runs off 28 balls before being caught out off the spin bowling of Delyone Borden as the West Indies won by six wickets.
 Johnson scored his first ODI half century on 22 August 2008.
 He scored 51 off 77 balls in a 128-run stand with Xavier Marshall who in the same innings broke the record for number of sixes hit in an ODI as West Indies beat Canada by 49 runs.
 In the final against Canada, Johnson was out to debutant Balaji Rao for one run from nine balls as the West Indies won by seven wickets.

 In November 2008, the ODI squad to tour Pakistan was announced, with Johnson as one of the members.
 John Dyson, the West Indies coach, stated that Johnson's performance against Canada and Bermuda had shown he was ready to perform against leading cricket teams such as Pakistan.
 On the same day, it was announced that Johnson was one of four players – along with Lionel Baker, Brendan Nash, and Kemar Roach – without a Test cap to be named in the 15-man squad selected to tour New Zealand for a Test series.
 However, Johnson did not play in the series.

 He made his Test debut in September 2014 against Bangladesh at Beausejour Stadium in Gros Islet where he scored 66 in the first innings and then 41 runs in second.

+Personal life

+He is a married father of three children.
+Johnson along with fellow cricketer Steven Jacobs, also owns a construction company by the name of First Change Builders Inc.